-ARO-HBV is an RNAi therapeutic candidate for the treatment of chronic hepatitis B infection with the goal of achieving a functional cure.
-ARO-HBV is a next-generation subcutaneously administered compound that follows previous generation HBV compounds ARC-520 and ARC-521.
+JNJ-3989 (formerly ARO-HBV) is an RNAi therapeutic candidate for the treatment of chronic hepatitis B infection with the goal of achieving a functional cure.
+JNJ-3989 (ARO-HBV) is a next-generation subcutaneously administered compound that follows previous generation HBV compounds ARC-520 and ARC-521.

-- 2017: ARO-HBV nominated; CTA filed. - 2018: Clinical trial commenced.
-Clinical data presented at the World Gastroenterologists Summit and at the AASLD Liver Meeting[®] 2018 demonstrating: - Mean HBsAg reduction of -1.9 Log10 (-98.7%) with a range of -1.3 Log10 (-95.0%) to -3.8 Log10 (-99.98%). - ARO-HBV appeared to be well-tolerated at monthly doses up to 400 mg. - 2018: Signed a license agreement with Janssen Pharmaceuticals, Inc., part of the Janssen Pharmaceuticals Companies of Johnson & Johnson, for ARO-HBV and a collaboration agreement for up to three RNAi therapeutic candidates that use our proprietary TRiM[TM] platform against new targets to be selected by Janssen. - The total potential deal value is approximately \$3.7 billion plus royalties on commercial sales. - Received \$175 million as an upfront payment and received \$75 million in the form of an equity investment by Johnson & Johnson Innovation - JJDC, Inc., at a premium price of \$23.00 per share of Arrowhead common stock.
+- 2017: JNJ-3989 (ARO-HBV) nominated; CTA filed. - 2018: Clinical trial commenced.
+Clinical data presented at the World Gastroenterologists Summit and at the AASLD Liver Meeting[®] 2018 demonstrating:

+- Mean HBsAg reduction of -1.9 Log10 (-98.7%) with a range of -1.3 Log10 (-95.0%) to -3.8 Log10 (-99.98%). - JNJ-3989 (ARO-HBV) appeared to be well-tolerated at monthly doses up to 400 mg. - 2018: Signed a license agreement with Janssen Pharmaceuticals, Inc., part of the Janssen Pharmaceuticals Companies of Johnson & Johnson, for JNJ-3989 (ARO-HBV) and a collaboration agreement for up to three RNAi therapeutic candidates that use our proprietary TRiMTM platform against new targets to be selected by Janssen. - The total potential deal value is approximately \$3.7 billion plus royalties on commercial sales. - Received \$175 million as an upfront payment and received \$75 million in the form of an equity investment by Johnson & Johnson Innovation - JJDC, Inc., at a premium price of \$23.00 per share of Arrowhead common stock. - 2019: Arrowhead initiated dosing in the triple combination cohort (cohort 12) in its ongoing Phase 1/2 study of JNJ-3989 (ARO-HBV) earning a \$25 million milestone payment.
+Arrowhead earned an additional \$25 million milestone payment following the initiation of dosing in Janssen's phase 2b study of JNJ-3989 (ARO-HBV). - 2021: Janssen presented clinical data from REEF-1, a Phase 2b study of different combination regimens, including JNJ-3989, and/or JNJ-56136379 (JNJ-6379), and a nucleos(t)ide analog (NA) for the treatment of chronic hepatitis B virus infection (CHB).
+The data showed that all regimens in the study were generally well tolerated and had a favorable safety profile, and a dose dependent response, with the following results for the JNJ-3989 200 mg (highest dose) arm at Week 48: (a) 19.1% of patients met the primary endpoint (NA stopping criteria (ALT less than 3 times upper limit of normal, HBV DNA less than the lower limit of quantitation, HBeAg negative, and HBsAg less than 10 IU/mL)) and (b) 74.7% of patients achieving HBsAg <100 IU/mL.

-ARO-LPA (AMG 890) is designed to reduce production of apolipoprotein A, a key component of lipoprotein(a), which has been genetically linked with increased risk of cardiovascular diseases, independent of cholesterol and LDL levels.
+Olpasiran (formerly AMG 890 and ARO-LPA) is designed to reduce production of apolipoprotein A, a key component of lipoprotein(a), which has been genetically linked with increased risk of cardiovascular diseases, independent of cholesterol and LDL levels.

-- 2016: Amgen, Inc. acquired a worldwide, exclusive license to develop and commercialize ARO-LPA (AMG 890). - 2018: Amgen administers the first dose of AMG 890, formerly ARO-LPA, in a Phase 1 clinical study, which earned Arrowhead a \$10 million milestone payment.
+- 2016: Amgen, Inc. ("Amgen") acquired a worldwide, exclusive license to develop and commercialize AMG 890 (ARO-LPA). - 2018: Amgen administered the first dose of olpasiran (AMG 890 / ARO-LPA) in a Phase 1 clinical study, which earned Arrowhead a \$10 million milestone payment. - 2020: Amgen administered the first dose of olpasiran (AMG 890 / ARO-LPA) in a Phase 2 clinical study, which earned Arrowhead a \$20 million milestone payment.